ruralant/portfolio/src/posts/development/types-in-typescript-2.md

 It's not possible to interact, in any way, with a variable of type `unknown`.
 It'll always error at compiling time.
 On the other hand, you can, always interact with a variable of type `any` and it won't error at compiling time.
 However, it might error at runtime.

+### Conclusion

+The `unknown` type would have been really useful in one of my previous companies.
+We were using Angular (framework based on TypeScript) but he had to move really fast and build several product from scratch in a very short period of time.
+We abused of the type `any`, to the extent that the only difference with JavaScript, was the possibility to use the latest syntactic sugar additions.

+The type `unknown` would have been really useful for the developers that wanted to move fast, without breaking things.
+We didn't have it at that time, but now we do and it's awesome to break things!